Paul Schäfer: Postwar life

-Sect
+Cult leader

+Early preaching and religious leadership

-He then moved to Gartow, where he worked at a diaconia retirement home and as a youth warden at the St. George Church, but was terminated from both positions for "negative influence on youths and cult-esque behaviour".
-A father complained that his 13-year-old sons had lost a considerable amount of weight and that they would sneak out of the house every evening and return at 4:00 in the morning, claiming to have prayed and sang hymns with Schäfer and other youths in the forest.
-After the dismissal, Schäfer became homeless for several days and lived in the forest, shortly after telling an acquaintance that he had an encounter with Jesus during this time.
-He subsequently founded and ran his own Christian youth clubs in Gartow as a lay preacher, occasionally guest speaking for Pentecostal events in the area, until leaving town in summer 1952.
-For two years, while still maintaining his own groups, Schäfer was again employed as a youth leader for several Christian organisation in Heidenheim, Brilon and Mönchengladbach, but all eventually expelled him, officially for his "teaching methods", but by this point, the local church communities shared rumours of child sexual abuse perpetrated by Schäfer, which were not reported to police.
+Schäfer relocated to Gartow, where he worked at a Diakonie-run retirement home and as a youth warden at the St. George Church, but was terminated from both positions for "negative influence on youths and cult-like behaviour".
+One father complained that his 13-year-old son had lost a considerable amount of weight.
+He further alleged that they would sneak out of the house in the evening and return at 4:00 in the morning, claiming to have prayed and sung hymns with Schäfer and other youths in the forest.
+Following his dismissal, Schäfer reportedly spent several days living in the forest, later claiming to have encountered Jesus there.
+He subsequently founded and ran his own Christian youth clubs in Gartow as a lay preacher, occasionally speaking at Pentecostal events in the area, until leaving the area in the summer of 1952.
+For the next two years, while continuing to operate his own groups, Schäfer worked as a youth leader for several Christian organizations in Heidenheim, Brilon, and Mönchengladbach.
+All eventually expelled him, officially because of his teaching methods, although by this point local church communities were also circulating allegations of child sexual abuse, which were never reported to police.

-Willi Georg, who had frequently attended Schäfer's night-time "sermons" as a child, stated that Schäfer once declared "We serve the Lord Jesus.
-The Lord Jesus is me" and was occasionally accompanied by other adult preachers.
-Schäfer instructed the boys to obey his teachings and encouraged informing on disloyalty, which was punished by beatings carried out by the eldest of the boys, who were aged 11 to 20.
-Schäfer openly talked about his misogynist views, saying "women have nothing to say and ought to keep silent", and called relationships with women "carnal lust" and "devil's stuff".
-Exposure of such would lead to "ritualistic thrashing orgies" performed by Schäfer, during which the victim was drugged with psychedelics, zapped with electric shocks and finally beaten for several minutes by the other members while being screamed at, in what Schäfer likened to an exorcism.
-Afterwards, a penalty of days-long fasting was enforced.
+Willi Georg, who frequently attended Schäfer's night-time sermons as a child, recalled that Schäfer once declared, "We serve the Lord Jesus.
+The Lord Jesus is me."
+According to Georg, Schäfer was occasionally accompanied by other adult preachers.
+Schäfer instructed the boys to obey his teachings and encouraged them to report disloyalty, which was punished by beatings carried out by the older boys.
+Schäfer openly talked about his misogynist views, saying that "women have nothing to say and ought to keep silent", and describing relationships with women as "lust of the flesh" and "devil's stuff".
+Romantic relationships and other forms of disobedience were severely punished.
+Punishments included forced medication with psychiatric drugs, electric shocks, and group beatings to "drive out the devil", as well as multi-day fasts.